Eglė the Queen of Serpents: Cultural references

 A literary telling is attributed to Russian author Leo Tolstoy.
 In his tale, titled The Snake, the serpent lies on the smock of a girl named Masha.
 Masha marries the snake and returns from the sea to her mother's house with her two children.
 Masha's mother is the one to kill the snake husband with a hatchet.
-After seeing the dead husband, Masha curses her daughter to become a swallow, her son to be a nightingale and herself to be a cuckoo.
+After seeing the dead husband, called Osip in the story, Masha curses her daughter to become a swallow, her son to be a nightingale and herself to be a cuckoo.